 A brief overview

 Tantra says that there are 7 levels to this reality, as there are 7 chakras The macrocosm consists of everything in the external world, and the microcosm consists of everything in your world.
 A fundamental law of this philosophy states that anything found in one must have a corresponding element found in the other.
 What is within is also without, and vice versa.
 The ocean of energy we perceive as manifestation in the outer world is also the essential component of our molecular being.
+So, as they now see in Quantum physics, whether we are looking at stars and planets, or looking into our own biology of atoms and molecules, it is all made of the same stuff.

 And so finally, that brings us to the chakras…